Faculty Research Profile through the Office of the VP Research

 Dr. Thompson’s career has included practice, education, administration, and research in nursing and interdisciplinary studies in the United States and in Canada.
 Her work was recognized for its influence in integrating critical social theory, feminist analysis, and public engagement in nursing.

-The inductees will be honoured at a ceremony to be held during the academy’s annual policy conference, TRANSFORMING HEALTH, DRIVING POLICY, which will take place October 20-22, 2016 in Washington, D.C.
+The inductees were honoured at a ceremony during the academy’s annual policy conference, TRANSFORMING HEALTH, DRIVING POLICY, which took place October 20-22, 2016 in Washington, D.C.

 Dr. Tracey Rickards . . . was recently named a recipient of an Embedded Clinician